About Us

 Roland and his wife Carol have been seasonal Nantucket residents since 1991.
 In 2016, Roland moved permanently on-island, joining Cottage + Castle as the CFO.
 He has extensive experience in the areas of job cost and project accounting, business strategy development and execution, systems, technology, and operations.
 Before joining the Cottage + Castle team, Roland ran the Enterprise Model Risk technology team at Bank of America.
 He holds a bachelor’s degree in accounting and finance, from Fordham University.
 He earned his master’s degree from NYU Polytechnic, with a concentration in Information Technology Management.
 Roland has a lifelong interest in construction, architecture and historic structures.
 He and his wife are experienced home renovators having successfully completed projects on Nantucket, Stamford, CT and Binghamton, NY.
 When not working on projects, Carol & Roland are avid kayakers, love the outdoors and the local environment, travel, and spending time with the family and their granddaughter.

-Meg is the Director of Development & Operations for NRP.
+Meg is the Executive Director of Nourish Nantucket.
 She has lived on Nantucket since 2001 and has worked in the island’s nonprofit sector for many years.
 She currently serves on the Nantucket Affordable Housing Trust, NPS School Council, and the Nantucket Education Trust.
 Prior to nonprofit work, Meg was a teacher at Nantucket Public Schools.
 Meg has two amazing kids, is passionate about our community, and is committed to ensuring that Nantucket is a place where families can thrive.

 Ashley moved from Boston to Nantucket in 2017.
 Her background is in both international education and hospitality, having worked in small non-profits to universities.
 On the island, she volunteers with the Food Pantry and NISHA whose causes are near and dear to her heart.
 She holds a bachelor’s degree in classical languages from Hamilton College and a master’s in teaching ESL from Simmons College.
 In her spare time on island, you can find her at NCF, walking her dog, Gracie, or at the library.